Keyj33k/Keyj33k/README.md

 ---
 - enthusiastic linux user
 - networking technology lover
-- interested in (manipulation of) tech, OSINT and programming
+- interested in (manipulation of) tech, OSINT/information gathering and programming
 - hater in relation to cybersecurity ignorance
 - believer in windows curse